bbaral/ng-all-in-one/README.md

 Content Cell  | Content Cell
 Content Cell  | Content Cell

+## Sources && Disclosure

+All the related images and ingredient are from internet and solely intended to use for practice purpose only.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.